AlexanderDewhirst/networking_time_series_collection/README.md

 ## Architecture
 The application collects network traffic and detects anomalies in port occupancy using cron jobs.

 The network traffic collector scans for port occupancy and streams network packets on the `en0` interface.
 Jobs run every minute, with each storing port usage and network packets in an in-process database.
-For each round, two classes overriding an instance of `threading.Thread` in the directory `/threads` (`ScannerThread` and `SnifferThread`) are called.
-These call the respective services in directory `/services` (`Scanner` and `Sniffer`).
-Each Thread class then stores the data in the SQLite3 database.
+For each round, two threads are spun off the main thread, calling their respective services to scan ports and stream network packets to store in the database.

 ![Client - Collector](/docs/collector.png)